AndreyBMWX6/raft-db/README.md

 ## How to run cluster:
-Go to internal/config folder and set used ports range in `commom_config.go` file.
+Go to internal/config folder and set used ports range in `config.go` file.
 Example:
 ```
 // *SET PORTS RANGES HERE*